 How to Staystitch

 - Mark the staystitching line of your curves.
-In the image above, I marked the the staystitching line in red.
+In the image below, I marked the the staystitching line in red.
 I also marked the seam line in blue for the purpose of this tutorial.

 - Set your stitch length to regular for the type of fabric you’re sewing.